csc-training/geocomputing_course/materials/parallel_r.md

 --- | --- |
-sequential	|	serial, in the current R process multisession	|	multi-core, background R sessions, limited to one node multicore*	|	multi-core, forked R processes, limited to one node cluster	|	multi-node, external R sessions
+sequential	|	serial, in the current R process multisession	|	multi-core, background R sessions, limited to one node multicore*	|	multi-core, forked R processes, limited to one node, not in Windows nor in RStudio cluster	|	multi-node, external R sessions

-* not in Windows nor in RStudio

-While developing the code, it might be good to start with  multisession or multicore parallelization and then if needed to change to cluster.
+While developing the code, it might be good to start with `multisession` or `multicore` parallelization and then if needed change it to `cluster`.
 The required changes to code are small, when changing the parallelization set-up.

 ```
 # Multi-core, use one of them